 Hours: Dinner (Tues.-Sat.)

 Chef Vincent Petrillo preps around the clock, quite literally, in a tiny open kitchen set into the old carriage house of this historic venue.
 Greet him as you enter, then take a seat in the cozy, romantic dining room (seats are limited, so reservations are key), or on the enclosed garden patio in warmer weather.
-With its proximity to the new Gaillard Center, Zero George is ideal for pre-theater cocktails, exotic appetizers (Petrillo’s signature octopus dish won him “Best Young Chef” at an international cooking competition in Milan), or post-theater nightcaps.
+With its proximity to the Gaillard Center, Zero George is ideal for pre-theater cocktails, exotic appetizers (Petrillo’s signature octopus dish won him “Best Young Chef” at an international cooking competition in Milan), or post-theater nightcaps.
 But don’t stop there.
 Dinner is a must for foodies, especially if you can plop down change for a tasting menu with pairings.
 Petrillo’s molecular gastronomy wizardry keeps you guessing as to how on earth he pulls off little touches like puffed anchovy crisps, citrus infusions, perfectly coddled three-minute duck eggs, crushed lobster shell broth, or a “nest” of dehydrated veal, all mere accents to well balanced dishes.
 The menu changes weekly.
-Some diners may recognize Petrillo from his success on Food Network’s Chopped!, but here in Charleston, the chef makes his streamlined boutique kitchen center stage.
+Some diners may recognize Petrillo from his success on Food Network’s Chopped, but here in Charleston, the chef makes his streamlined boutique kitchen center stage.
 Ballin’ on a budget?
 Zero has recently rolled out a new Wine and Cheese happy hour.
-Every day from 5 to 6 p.m. order a cheese board and two glasses of wine for $25. —Allston McCrady (Dish, Summer 2018)
+Every day from 5 to 6 p.m. order a cheese board and two glasses of wine for $25. —Allston McCrady (Dish, Winter 2019)

 Chef Vinson Petrillo delivers big time fine dining in this tiny space.
 Try his three-course tasting menu for $55 or the full meal deal five-course menu for $115.